Call Us Today 713-225-6200

 Alternative Dispute Resolution

-Attorneys often guide couples into mediation, which is an alternative dispute resolution method that can save you from taking your case to trial.
+Attorneys often guide couples into mediation, an alternative dispute resolution method that can save you from taking your case to trial.
 Even for couples whose divorces are contested, complex, or contentious, mediation can bring you closer to an agreement than you previously thought was possible.
-Mediation is a process where both spouses and their attorneys meet with a neutral third party—the mediator—to negotiate the details of an acceptable divorce.
+Mediation is a process where spouses and their attorneys meet with a neutral third party—the mediator—to negotiate the details of an acceptable divorce.
 Often, mediators used in divorce cases are experienced attorneys who help the parties compromise to reach amicable solutions.
-Once you have reached an agreement on the issues, that agreement is committed to writing, and your attorney will work with your soon-to-be-former spouse’s attorney to draft the final decree of divorce.
+Once you have reached an agreement on the issues, that agreement is committed to writing, and your attorney will work with your soon-to-be-former spouse’s attorney to draft the final divorce decree.

 What If I Suspect My Spouse Is Hiding Assets?

-In contentious or contested divorces, spouses sometimes go out of their way to hide assets.
-In other cases, spouses simply forget that some assets exist.
+In contentious or contested divorces, spouses sometimes hide assets.
+In other cases, they simply forget that some assets exist.
 For instance, your spouse might have a forgotten 401(k) from an old job.
 In either case, these assets are properly part of the marital estate and need to be divided in your divorce.
+If you have concerns that your spouse is deliberately or accidentally concealing assets, there are a few steps you can take to uncover any financial fraud.
+These steps include:

 Divorces can bring up many hurt feelings, especially about money.
-It is important to hire professionals and not try to investigate these matters yourself.
+Hiring professionals and not trying to investigate these matters yourself is important.
 A skilled divorce attorney can help you navigate issues related to hidden assets.
-They can also recommend the best professionals to help you find any missing money.
+They can also recommend the best professionals to help you find missing money.

 You Can Trust Our Divorce Lawyers in Houston, Texas with Your Case